gapotchenko/gnu-tk/README.md

 command-line utility that acts as an automatic gateway to a GNU toolkit installed on the system. `gnu-tk` has a concise and stable command-line interface making it suitable for effortless cross-platform scripting.
-In addition, GNU-TK smoothes out the inconsistencies and shortcomings that typically come with individual GNU toolkit distributions.
+In addition, it smoothes out the inconsistencies and shortcomings that typically come with individual GNU toolkit distributions.

 ## Usage